hugo-toha/guides/content/posts/getting-started/prepare-site/index.md

 This command will create a basic hugo site structure.
 Here, `-f=yaml` flag tells hugo to create configuration file in YAML format and `--force` flag forces hugo to create a site even if the target directory is not empty.

-### Intialize the git repository
+### Initialize the git repository

 Now,it is time to add a git to your website.
-Intiasie the git repository using the following command:
+Initialize the git repository using the following command:

 ```
 $ git init